 Supplement this with subtle cabin lighting from gently glowing walls and you create a unique travel environment.
 Screens that are ultra thin, very light and highly flexible are integrated with the fuselage or the seat backs with no unsightly, clumsy or heavy housings.

 Weight is a constant issue on any aircraft.
 Over 80% of the fully laden weight of a commercial airliner is the aircraft itself and its fuel.
 For every 1% reduction in weight, the approximate fuel saving is 0.75%.
 If you save weight, you save fuel.
 And less fuel means less CO2 emissions into the atmosphere and lower operational cost… everyone wins.

-- High quality flexible displays that can be embedded into fuselage lining panels
+High quality, ultra thin and flexible displays that can be embedded into fuselage lining panels.

-- Real time, continuous testing systems that ensure that maximum yields are achieved in manufacturing these components
+Real time, continuous testing systems that ensure that maximum yields are achieved in manufacturing components.

-CPI has developed the technology roadmaps for printed electronics and has produced concepts that can realise the promise described above.
+CPI has developed the technology roadmaps for printed electronics and has produced concepts that can make the Windowless Fuselage a reality.

 Using roll to roll manufacturing techniques that are currently in development at CPI, these screens could be produced at a cost that is unlikely to be any more than current displays.
 It will take around five years to take these processes to the point at which they are ready for full production.
 Of course, pre-production screens can be produced in the meantime using plastic bond/de-bond techniques and panel based lithography techniques.

 CPI believes that these effects could be achieved with 50 cm high screens that match the technical specification below.